Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Proposed Method

 \subsection{Cascaded Skip-connection Module in MCFNet}

-As shown in Fig. 2, this section mainly introduces the cascaded skip-connection mechanism.
-The efficient backbone model, FCB, is used to ensure the effectiveness of feature extraction, while a lightweight and simple SEB is employed to capture detailed information in high-resolution images, thus compensating for the limitations of FCB.
+As shown in Fig. \ref{CSM}, this section introduces the cascaded skip-connection mechanism.
+The efficient FCB backbone ensures effective feature extraction, while the lightweight SEB captures detailed information in high-resolution images to complement FCB's limitations.

-Specifically, when the encoding layers of FCB reach the lowest level after downsampling, they enter the CAB (Cross-Attention Bridge Layer).
-This module compensates for the loss of low-level features and then aggregates features with the output feature maps of the fourth encoding layer in SEB.
-For skip connections in FCB, the features first pass through the LAT (Linear Attention Transformer Block), enabling comprehensive and efficient feature extraction across both channel and spatial dimensions.
-As shown in Fig. 2, the structure of LAT is based on our published work, FSCA-Net, specifically the PAT (Parallel Attention Transformer Block).
-We make new improvements to accelerate the convergence speed of the transformer-like structure and reduce the number of model parameters caused by its architecture.
-After the input tensor enters the LAT module, we first use a linear layer for dimensionality reduction to align the tensor dimensions with the channel numbers.
-The compressed dimensional feature maps are then processed sequentially through layers including LN, 2D-SCCA attention, and another LN layer.
-Finally, we obtain the output features by passing the data through a linear layer for dimensional restoration.
+Specifically, when the encoding layers of FCB reach the lowest level after downsampling, they enter the Cross-Attention Bridge Layer proposed in our previous work, which compensates for the loss of low-level features and aggregates them with the output from SEB's fourth encoding layer.
+FCB's skip connections first pass through the Linear Attention Transformer Block (LAT), which enables efficient feature extraction across both channel and spatial dimensions.
+The LAT architecture is based on the parallel attention transformer module (PAT) from our previous work FSCA-Net, and has been improved to accelerate convergence and reduce the number of parameters.
+After the input tensor passes through the LAT module, it first undergoes dimensionality reduction via a linear layer to align the tensor dimensions with the channel numbers, reducing computational and storage demands.
+The compressed feature maps then pass through LN, 2D-SCCA attention, and another LN layer, ultimately being restored to their original dimensions through a linear layer.

-Subsequently, the feature maps outputted by LAT are aggregated with the feature maps outputted by the skip connections of resized SEB.
-The aggregated feature maps are then fed into the decoding layer of FCB through skip connections, which directly propagate shallow features to deeper layers, preserving fine-grained information captured by shallow networks.
-In SEB, the output prediction map ($S_{output}$) from the highest decoding layer is fed into the SAM (Sigmoid Activation Map Module).
-This module mainly utilizes a 1x1 convolution to output a single-channel feature map, and then applies the $Sigmoid$ activation function to nonlinearly reweight features, enhancing the representation of key features while suppressing unimportant ones.
+The feature maps from LAT are aggregated with those from resized SEB and passed into FCB’s decoding layer via skip connections, preserving shallow feature details.
+In SEB, the highest decoding layer's output ($S_{output}$) is processed by the SAM module, which uses 1x1 convolution and the $Sigmoid$ activation function to enhance key features and suppress less important ones.
 The calculation formula for the SAM module is as follows:

 where the weight is denoted as $W$, the input image is $X$ (with dimensions $H\times W$), the output of the convolution operation is $Y$ (with dimensions $H\times W$), the bias term is denoted as $b$, the output of the Sigmoid activation function is $Z$ (with dimensions $H\times W$), and the values of the output image $Z$ are constrained between 0 and 1.
 After the $S_{output}$ undergoes the SAM operation, the final output image $Z$ is obtained.
 This output image is then subjected to Hadamard product operation with the input image $S_{input}$ of SEB, followed by a resize operation, as shown in the following formula: